icefoxen/isildur/README.md

 # Is this safe?

-This software makes no modifications to the source crate besides the name and a disclaimer in the readme.
-Other people might also pretend to mirror a crate but produce mimic crates that contain malware.
+The goal of this software makes no modifications to the source crate besides the name and a disclaimer in the readme.
+Unfortunately `ring`'s build system does enough random STUFF that this program actually has to reach into it and tinker with it in horrible ways.
+Besides the fact that the results of this process may actually be broken, other people might also pretend to mirror a crate but produce mimic crates that contain malware.
 Because the crates.io checksum for a crate file includes the `Cargo.toml` file when calculating its hash, and this tool has to